nina-prog/richters-predictor-modeling-earthquake-damage/README.md

 ## Folder Structure
 ```
 📦phase-1
+ ┣ 📂config                  <-- Configuration files for the pipeline
  ┣ 📂data                    <-- Data used as input during development with Jupyter notebooks.
  ┃ ┗ 📂raw                   <-- Contains the raw data provided by the supervisors.
  ┣ 📂models                  <-- Saved models during Development.